makeabilitylab/physcomp/communication/ml5js-serial.md

 ### Example p5.js + ml5.js PoseNet demo

 To demonstrate the [ml5.js PoseNet API](https://learn.ml5js.org/#/reference/posenet), we created a simple application called [Skeleton](https://makeabilitylab.github.io/p5js/ml5js/PoseNet/Skeleton/) that renders:
-- a bounding box around each detected human with a confidence `score`
+- a bounding box around each detected human showing a confidence `score`
 - all 17 keypoints with `x,y` position and keypoint-specific confidence `scores`
 - the `skeleton` data for each pose.